EricLBuehler/The-Neuron/README.md

 # The Neuron
-The Neuron is an autonomous robot, powered by AI.
+**The Neuron is an autonomous robot, powered by AI.**

+Eric Buehler 2022

 ![Neuron](/images/neuron.jpg)